lemezohaib/lemezohaib/README.md

 - 👀 I’m interested in Android development
 - 🌱 I’m currently learning stuff
 - 💞️ I’m looking to collaborate with someone in a cool project
-- 📫 How to reach me:
+- 📫 How to reach me:Twitter/Telegram/facebook/instagram: @lemezohaib
-Twitter/Telegram/facebook/instagram: @lemezohaib

 Email: zhbkhan644@gmail.com

 <!---